jonathanciapetti/picklevw/README.md

 <br />

-**picklevw** (pronunced *pickleview*) is a small desktop application built with Python, designed to read and display pickle files using Pandas and Tkinter.
+**picklevw** (pronunced *pickleview*) is a small desktop Python application, designed to read and display pickle files using Pandas and Tkinter.
 It's basically a GUI wrapping `pandas.read_pickle()`.

 <br />